 Moss of mold on the roof is an indicator of water accumulation.
 Perhaps you need a better roof coating, or a new roof altogether.
 Don’t ignore mold in the roof, however, because it is just a matter of time before you see damage to the ceiling and walls underneath it.
 Nonetheless, the weight of growing mold and plants over the roof will likely continue to cause more damage to the shingle and tile roof and cause further expenses to fix the leak.

-A properly maintained and well-designed roof can protect a home for at least a decade and even more depending on the materials.
+A properly maintained and well-designed roofing can protect a home for at least a decade and even more depending on the materials.
 However, poor installation and ignoring signs of damage can lead to serious problems down the road.
 When considering a new house, take your time to make sure the roof is in decent condition and avoid surprises down the road.